Here are a few tips from SSE's gardening crew on how to grow potatoes for a healthy and bountiful harvest.

 Planting Potatoes in the Garden

 We find that potatoes are best grown in rows.
 To begin with, dig a trench that is 6-8 inches deep.
 Plant each piece of potato (cut side down, with the eyes pointing up) every 12-15 inches, with the rows spaced 3 feet apart.
 If your space is limited or if you would like to grow only baby potatoes, you can decrease the spacing between plants.

 To begin with only fill the trench in with 4 inches of soil.
 Let the plants start to grow and then continue to fill in the trench and even mound the soil around the plants as they continue to grow.
 Prior to planting, always make sure to cultivate the soil one last time.
 This will remove any weeds and will loosen the soil and allow the plants to become established more quickly.

 Keep your potato vines well watered throughout the summer, especially during the period when the plants are flowering and immediately following the flowering stage.
 During this flowering period the plants are creating their tubers and a steady water supply is crucial to good crop outcome.
 Potatoes do well with 1-2 inches of water or rain per week.
 When the foliage turns yellow and begins to die back, discontinue watering.
 This will help start curing the potatoes for harvest time.

-At Heritage Farm we are able to store potatoes well into the spring in our underground root cellar.
+At Seed Savers Exchange. we are able to store potatoes well into the spring in our underground root cellar.
 Try to find a storage area that is well ventilated, dark, and cool.
 The ideal temperature is between 35 and 40 degrees F. Keep in mind that some varieties are better keepers than others.
 Varieties like Red Gold and Rose Gold are best used in the fall, and others like Carola and Russets are exceptional keepers.